Fleetrun

 If the device sends parameters for both mentioned types of sensors at once, the odometer readings do not have to completely coincide with the difference that you get by subtracting the mileage sensor readings in two adjacent messages.
 This is due to the fact that the calculation algorithm for sensors may differ on the device side.
 In that case, it is advised to choose the sensor that shows more reliable results.

 Both mileage sensors use kilometers (or miles) as measuring units.
-If the incoming parameter has other measuring units, you should apply a coefficient for converting to kilometers (or miles).
+If the incoming parameter has other measuring units, you should apply a coefficient for converting incoming values to kilometers (or miles).
 For example, if the can_odo parameter displays the value in meters, then in the Parameter line in the sensor parameters, you will need to write the following formula to convert to kilometers: can_odo/const1000

 Practical method for selecting and checking a parameter